itsandywang/oh-to-gcal/README.md

 # EECS 280 Office Hours Google Sheet To Google Calender Scraper
-This script uses the Google Sheets & Google Calendar API to scrape the 280 OH Scheduling spreadsheet and create Google Calender events for a a configured uniqname.
+This script uses the Google Sheets & Google Calendar API to scrape the 280 OH Scheduling spreadsheet and create Google Calender events for a configured uniqname.
 Distinct events are created for main room office hour sessions and regular breakout room sessions.

 ## Setting up the Script:
 1. Clone this repo and `cd` into the repo